Tomerman12/tomer-man/Section 2: Marketing Data Modeling Challenge/readme.md

 ## Trade-offs Considered and Your Chosen Approach

-Your model reflects several intentional trade-offs:
+The model reflects several intentional trade-offs:

 1. **Star vs. Snowflake Schema**: You chose a star schema for its query performance benefits despite potential data redundancy.
 This prioritizes analysis speed over storage efficiency, which is appropriate for an analytics-focused marketing data warehouse.

-2. **SCD Type 2 vs. Other SCD Types**:
-   - You implemented SCD Type 2 for all dimensions, which provides complete historical accuracy but increases storage requirements and complexity.
-   - This is particularly justified for bid and label fields that change frequently and require historical tracking.

-3. **Denormalization vs. Normalization**:
-   - Your approach includes some denormalization (like portfolio information in DIM_CAMPAIGN) to simplify common queries.
-   - This trades some data redundancy for improved query performance and usability.

 ## How Model Handles Data Quality Issues

-Your model addresses data quality concerns through:
+The model addresses data quality concerns through:

 1. **NULL Handling**:
    - The model appropriately allows NULLs where specified in the requirements (click_date, view_date, and label).